Callis General Store and Post Office

 In the late 19th and early 20th centuries, Trimble County underwent further development and modernization.
 The arrival of the railroad brought new opportunities for transportation and trade, allowing the county's agricultural products to reach a broader market.
 The industrial revolution also impacted the county, with the establishment of factories and mills that provided employment opportunities for its residents.
 Today, Trimble County maintains its rural character while embracing the benefits of modernization, and its history is celebrated through local museums and historical sites that offer a glimpse into its past.

-This timeline provides a condensed summary of the historical journey of Trimble County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Trimble County, Kentucky.

 • 1790: Trimble County, KY is established as a county in the state of Kentucky.